Updated on June 17th 2020

 Is Nashville re-opening good news for our church?

 Yes, let’s start with some great news.
-For those of you that are healthy and able, we can begin gathering in groups of 10 or less starting now.
-Phase 1 of Mayor Cooper’s Guidelines for Churches and Religious Organizations permits churches to meet in small groups as long as individuals are healthy and able.
-If you comfortable and/or able, gather with your house church or friend group in groups of 10 or less to:
+For those of you that are healthy and able, we can begin gathering in groups of 25 or less starting now.
+Phase II of Mayor Cooper’s Guidelines for Churches and Religious Organizations permits churches to meet in small groups as long as individuals are healthy, able, and can practice social distancing.
+If you are comfortable and/or able, gather with your house church or friend group in groups of 25 or less to:

 Worship & participate with the Sunday Live Stream each week at 10am.